Folk Art at Home: A DIY Guide to Polish Paper Cut-Outs

 Though traditionally hung as decorations in windows, on walls, and from ceiling joints, today the classic designs are found everywhere.
-They hang in museums, are printed on all manner of souvenirs, they adorn airplanes (British Airways decorated the tails of some of their jets with the folk design in the 1990s), and they served as inspiration for the architects of the Polish Pavilion at the 2010 World Expo in Shanghai.
+They hang in museums, may be printed on all manner of souvenirs, and even adorn airplanes (British Airways decorated the tails of some of their jets with the folk design in the 1990s).
+They also served as inspiration for the architects of the Polish Pavilion at the 2010 World Expo in Shanghai.

 What you’ll need

 Cardstock – since the cut-outs are made from a number of individually constructed elements, you’ll need a base on which to assemble them.
-This doesn’t have to be cardstock, though the thicker paper will serve as a nice sturdy base.
-Plain white paper, a bookmark, or a blank card would also work.
+This doesn’t have to be card stock, though the thicker paper will serve as a nice sturdy base.
+Plain white paper, a bookmark or a blank card would also work.

 Glue – because these are layered designs, you’ll need something to keep the keep the layers together.
 Any kind of glue should work.

 A plan – you don’t technically need to plan out your design ahead of time, but having some idea of what you want your finished product to look like is helpful.
-It is fine to play around with arrangements and colour combinations as you go, but you also don’t want to end up with a pile of carefully cut pieces that don’t correspond to one another.
+It's fine to play around with arrangements and colour combinations as you go, but you also don’t want to end up with a pile of carefully cut pieces that don’t correspond to one another.

-A pattern – Shhhhh….don’t tell Babcia.
-Traditional Łowicz cut-outs were all done freehand and if you want to go that route, good for you.
+A pattern – Shhhhh….don’t tell Babcia!
+Traditional Łowicz cut-outs were all done freehand, and if you want to go that route, good for you.
 But for those of us that aren’t quite ready for that (yet…), think about working with a pattern.
 This can be as simple as drawing an outline on the backside of your paper to guide you.
 Or if you want even more direction, an internet search will turn up a number of patterns (of roosters, flowers, etc.) that can be printed and traced on your paper.

 Fold, snip, paste: a step-by-step guide